cachapa/crdt/README.md

 This project is heavily influenced by James Long's talk [CRTDs for Mortals](https://www.dotconferences.com/2019/12/james-long-crdts-for-mortals) and includes a Dart-native implementation of Hybrid Local Clocks (HLC) based the paper [Logical Physical Clocks and Consistent Snapshots in Globally Distributed Databases](https://cse.buffalo.edu/tech-reports/2014-04.pdf).

-The library has no external dependencies, so it should run everywhere.
+It has [zero external dependencies](https://github.com/cachapa/crdt/blob/master/pubspec.yaml), so it should run everywhere where Dart runs.

 ## Usage